carbon-re/interview-shc/README.md

 This exercise is designed as a fun toy problem that's similar to the work we do every day on the platform team.

+It has a bit of cloud engineering, a bit of TDD, a bit of cement knowledge, a bit of data engineering.
+You are not expected to understand it all, or to finish the exercise: we want to see how you work when you are in an unfamiliar, complex domain.

+Your interviewer is here to help!
+You can ask them any questions about the code, the problem, or the context.
+They want to see you do well, because that's more fun for everybody.

 There is [some background information](https://carbonre.notion.site/SHC-1ae57d5bd89d80ac8c8bfcf85f264c4e?pvs=74) on our notion site.

 Your interviewer will already have a laptop set up, but you may use your own laptop if you wish.
 For that to work, you will need a few tools.